chrpos/cleanurl/README.md

 ## Prerequisites

-a) All your .html and .php files must be UTF-8 encoded
+a) All your .html and .php files must be UTF-8 encoded.

 b) Add

     <meta http-equiv="content-type" content="text/html; charset=utf-8">

-to header tag of all your HTML pages
+to all your HTML pages.

 c) The cleanurl module will search for the following line to generate the verbose uri from the content: